JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - stops every 180–220 km are realistic.

-⚡ SLOW CHARGING AND COMPATIBILITY ISSUES
+⚡ SLOW CHARGING AND COMPATIBILITY PROBLEMS

-⛽ Fast DC charging
+⛽ DC fast charging

 - 100 kW only on modern and well-powered charging stations;

-- in winter it often starts at 40–60 kW;
+- in winter, often starts at 40–60 kW;

-🏠 AC Charging (Home/Work)
+🏠 AC charging (home/work)

-- 6–7 hours with 7.4 kW wallbox;
+- 6–7 hours with a 7.4 kW wallbox;

 - some older wallboxes require firmware updates;

-➡️ 60% of the problems reported to us depend on the charging station or wallbox , not the car.
+➡️ 60% of the problems reported to us depend on the charging station or wallbox, not the car.

 🖥️ INFOTAINMENT, SOFTWARE AND ELECTRONICS